/* Rambling Owl addition to remove page titles from blogs */

 “You’re going the wrong way!
 The WRONG way!”

 I snorted derisively.
-To paraphrase Steve Martin in Planes, Trains, and Automobiles how did THEY know where I was going?
+How did THEY know where I was going?
 So I ignored them and then of course discovered that they were completely correct and I was indeed going the wrong way.
 With the distant cackling of the girls floating to me on the breeze I edged self-consciously around the perimeter of the meadow until I found the (clearly marked) exit that led me into a wild and tangled spinney; a pretty stand of saplings with the ground all frothy with cow parsley.
 The spinney gave out onto yet another vast field of Rapeseed, the pathway through it barely a foot wide so that I almost waded through the thick carpet of yellow blossoms, their strange odour filling my nose and causing more sneezing and coughing.
 Eyes itching, I emerged into a clearing under the boughs of a mighty oak, standing rather incongruously amidst this yellow ocean.
 I lost my bearings for a while before making out the low roofs of Churchlands Farm on the other side of the field.

 I emerged into another meadow, grateful to be free of the cloying Rapeseed but not altogether happy to see that once more I was in the company of cows and calves.
 To the unsuspecting herd I must have suddenly appeared as if by magic and the majority of them took off in fright, thundering down the lumpy tussocky meadow, down into the very corner where I was meant to exit the field.
 I decided to take a low profile route to the stile by following the perimeter of the field, passing by a previously unseen bull that merely chewed the cud and eyed me with a species of derision.
 Eventually I had to break cover and start off across the meadow, heading down towards the exit.
 The herd, by now convinced that I was actively hunting them, took off again in a steaming lumbering group that at first (and alarmingly) headed straight for me before veering off to corral themselves in an adjoining smaller field where they stood, peering anxiously at me over the low hedge.
 I had felt pretty exposed at the point the herd galloped in my direction, knowing that the bull was behind me - I could have been caught in a nasty pincer movement - but to be honest these gentle creatures were simply terrified of me and the little calves, knowing no better, ran when their mothers did.
 Only the bull remained unperturbed by this minor drama, standing aloof at the top of the field, jaws working as he gazed implacably into the middle distance.